JetBrains/guide/site/javascript/tips/library-completion/index.md

 screenshot: ./tip.png
 ---

 If you’re using Bootstrap or another CSS library linked from a CDN, you can get completion for the class names from that library – no need to add its sources to the project.
-For this, press _Alt+Enter_ on the link in the HTML file and select _Download library_.
+For this, press <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux) on the link in the HTML file and select _Download library_.